armcknight/forgery/README.md

 - pull with rebase to replay current local topic branch commits onto latest upstream default branch, stashing uncommitted changes
 - forks fetch/fast-forward from `fork` remote first, then pull with rebase from `upstream`, then optionally push that back up to `fork` (how to handle conflicts?)
 - move repos/gists between public/private directories in case those permissions are switched by the upstream owner
+- add option to create a cron job from the current invocation